Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

     connectionPolicy)
 ```

-* Initialize BulkExecutor with high retry option values for the client SDK and then set to 0 to pass congestion control to BulkExector
+* Initialize BulkExecutor with high retry option values for the client SDK and then set to 0 to pass congestion control to BulkExector for its lifetime
 ```csharp
 // Set retry options high during initialization (default values). client.ConnectionPolicy.RetryOptions.MaxRetryWaitTimeInSeconds = 30;